AkhilNandhakumar/Guython/docs/tt2.md

 </table>
 <hr>

-# Tech Talk 2 - Console Programming Part A
+# Tech Talk 2 - Python Classes

 ## Learning: Presentation, Organization, and Management
 As development continues, we need to consider cleaning up our repository, runtime, and deployment on Replit.
 Here are considerations required before turning in your next assignment.